 If you are staying in Poipu, there are several Kauai luaus that don’t require a very long drive.

-The Grand Hyatt Kauai has their own on-site luau with an assortment of Asian and Hawaiian food, plenty of drinks, and an incredible show featuring dances from Tahiti, Samoa, New Zealand and Hawaii.
+The Grand Hyatt Kauai has its own on-site luau with an assortment of Asian and Hawaiian food, plenty of drinks, and an incredible show featuring dances from Tahiti, Samoa, New Zealand, and Hawaii.

 14. Explore Old Koloa Town